jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-vpc.md

 * You can only have 1 Internet Gateway per VPC.
 * Security Groups can't span VPCs.

-## 2. VPC Lab
+## 2. VPC Lab - Build A Custom VPC
-### 2.1 Build A Custom VPC - Part 1
+### 2.1 Create Custom VPC
 VPC contains Route Table, Network ACL and Security Group.
 ![image](/assets/images/cloud/4109/7-2-create-vpc-1.png)
-Create VPC: Services->Networking & Content Delivery->VPC, select "Your VPCs" at the left panel.
+Go to Services->Networking & Content Delivery->VPC, select "Your VPCs" at the left panel, click "Create VPC" button.
 ![image](/assets/images/cloud/4109/7-2-create-vpc-2.png)
+Provide name and ip address, then Create.
 ![image](/assets/images/cloud/4109/7-2-create-vpc-3.png)
 New VPC is created.
 ![image](/assets/images/cloud/4109/7-2-create-vpc-4.png)
-One more entry in Route Tables.
+There is one more entry in Route Tables.
 ![image](/assets/images/cloud/4109/7-2-create-vpc-5.png)
-One more entry in Network ACLs.
+And one more entry in Network ACLs.
 ![image](/assets/images/cloud/4109/7-2-create-vpc-6.png)
-One more entry in Security Group, the second one.
+And one more entry in Security Group(the second one).
 ![image](/assets/images/cloud/4109/7-2-create-vpc-7.png)
 Create Subnet, 10.0.1.0.
 ![image](/assets/images/cloud/4109/7-2-create-subnet-1.png)